MetOffice/stc/README.md

 ## Documentation

-Use "stc help" to learn how to use the tool.
+Type `stc help` to learn how to use the tool or read the [online documentation](https://github.com/MetOffice/stc/wiki/STC-%E2%80%90-SciTools-Commands#documentation).

+Enjoy